fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_aws/readme_en.md

   # Get the vesioning information of an S3 Bucket
   aws s3api get-bucket-versioning --bucket <Bucket name>
   ```
-- Create and register an SSH key for instance access.
+- Create and register an SSH key of Worker Node for EKS/instance access.
 - Refer to [this page written in Japanese](https://aws.amazon.com/jp/blogs/news/vcpu-based-on-demand-instance-limits-are-now-available-in-amazon-ec2/) to apply for increasing of the VCPU quota available for your account.
 As of June, 2020, instances such as c5, r5, t3, and m5 are grouped together as "Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances", so increase the vcpu quota from the value applied according to the required number.
 \* For English, please refer to [this page.](https://docs.amazonaws.cn/en_us/AWSEC2/latest/WindowsGuide/ec2-on-demand-instances.html)